Skip to main content

 return {"name": "Headphones", "price": 79.99, "stock": 42}

-In Python, the schema is derived from type hints; the docstring becomes the description.
-In TypeScript, you pass an explicit Zod schema (or any Standard Schema — Valibot, ArkType, etc.) — or raw JSON Schema.
+In Python, the schema comes from the type hints and the docstring becomes the description.
+In TypeScript, you pass an explicit Zod schema, any other Standard Schema (Valibot, ArkType, and so on), or raw JSON Schema.

 Attach tools to an agent